phucthuun/ST_EEG/README.md

 - *eeg* (eeg data): [subjectID]_[task]_[movement].bdf
 - 03_Robot_Randomization-list.xlsx reports abnormalities in the data during the experiment, data preprocessing, and analyses.

+Note: This contains raw data and is backed-up.
+However, I recommend not making any change to this folder.

 The **04_Script** folder contains scripts for 3 categories:
 - *beh* (behavioral analysis)
 - *eeg* (eeg analysis): EEG preprocessing and time frequency analysis